-The Style gallery provides an easy way to access the styles available, or the ones already being used within your document.
-The gallery is displayed on the Home tab of the Ribbon and gives you a visual representation of what the style looks like along with the name of the style.
+The Style gallery provides an easy way to access the built-in styles.
+The gallery is displayed on the Home tab of the Ribbon and can give you a visual representation of what the style looks like along with the name of the style.

 Some useful tips

-Some useful tips relating to navigating and viewing styles are as follows:
+Some useful tips relating to navigating and viewing styles include:

-- The styles listed in the gallery are the most commonly used styles within the current document so you will find that the options displayed will change depending on the document and what you have used previously.
+- The styles listed in the gallery are the most commonly used styles so you will find that the options displayed will change depending on the document and what you have used previously.

 - Headings should be formatted as one of the built-in Heading styles and you have up to Heading 9 already defined and ready to use.